Thursday, December 24, 2020

 Clearly, a budding genius even then.

 I'd kept it all these years partly because I was raised by a hoarder who taught me one must never throw anything of that sort out; and partly because I was aware that I would someday become a teacher and would need to calibrate my expectations for students by comparing their work with mine at a similar age, as opposed to against the great masters of literature, which seemed to me at the time to be the bar.
 I didn't become a Grade 6 teacher, but I did have daughters, both of whom were greatly relieved that no matter how bad their own Grade 6 writing, they were considerably better than their dad.
-My also kept all my university papers, and looking back at those periodically has kept me humble and a better marker.
+I also kept all my university papers, and looking back at those periodically has kept me humble and a better marker.
 "These kids today don't know anything!" is a common refrain, but people forget how they didn't know much as an undergrad either--kind of the point of going to university, really.

 Wednesday, August 19, 2020